 Full Legal Custody

-A parent will full legal custody has the right to make all the decisions about the child’s education, health and welfare, such as:
+A parent with full legal custody has the right to make all the decisions about the child’s education, health and welfare, such as:

 - What schools the child will attend